KatyaNasovich/RV_assignment/README.md

 * Test Summary tab provides information about Conditions/Assumptions, discovered issues, and automated test coverage (shows            corresponding automated tests for each test case from Functional Test Cases tab).
 * Functional Test Cases tab contains actual test cases.
 Some columns are blank or marked as TBD/TBC: my goal is to show how testing efforts might be expanded if necessary.
-* UI_UX Testing Checklist tab includes steps to perform for UI and usability testing.
+* UI_UX Testing Checklist tab includes steps for UI and usability testing.
 I tried to show a "light" version of test suite that might be used if project deadline is close.

-3. Please review FrontierTestingProjectForRV.sln located in code folder.
+3. Please review FrontierTestingProjectForRV.sln located in Code folder.

 ## Description of FrontierTestingProjectForRV.sln